Scale-Fixed Predictions for $\gamma + \eta_c$ production in electron-positron collisions at NNLO in perturbative QCD: Numerical Results

 which shows that the conventional scale uncertainty is about $\left(^{+11.5\%}_{-16.3\%}\right)$ for $\mu_r \in[\sqrt{s}/2, 2\sqrt{s}]$.
 On the other hand, since the PMC scale $Q^*$ is fixed to be $14.78$ GeV, the total cross section using PMC scale-setting approach is independent of the choice of $\mu_r$; i.e.

-Table \ref{Tableone} shows how the magnitude of each loop term changes with different choices of $\mu_r$.
+Table \ref{Tableone} shows how the magnitude of each loop term to the NNLO $K$ factor changes under different choices of $\mu_r$.
 After applying the PMC, the scale dependence of each loop term is eliminated; however, the pQCD convergence is still poor.
 This is due to the fact that the conformal coefficient is large and dominates over the total NNLO coefficient $r_2$, e.g. $r_{2}=-79.9\pm 7.4$ where $r_{2,0}\equiv -83.5$ for $\mu_r\in[\sqrt{s}/2, 2\sqrt{s}]$.
 We have observed numerically that if one sets $\mu_r=\sqrt{2s}$, the conventional prediction gives total cross section and perturbative behavior which are close in comparison to the PMC prediction; thus $\sqrt{2s}$ can be treated as the optimal renormalization scale of conventional prediction.

 Fig.(\ref{Fig1}) shows how the net scale uncertainty varies when more loop terms have been included.
 Contrary to usual expectations, the net NNLO scale uncertainty of the conventional series is larger than that of the NLO series, since cancellations of terms at different orders are absent.
 In contrast, after applying the PMC, both the NLO and NNLO $K$ factors are free of the renormalization scale ambiguities.
 In this sense, the scale-invariant PMC conformal series is extremely important for precise pQCD predictions.